Recent findings by Japanese scientists reportedly open the possibility of a new drug that could help regenerate lost teeth in humans.

 The report, published in Science Advances, noted that the USAG-1 antibody is able to stimulate tooth growth in mice suffering from a congenital condition known as tooth agenesis.

 Genetic causes for cases of having too many teeth have been looked into as hints for regenerating teeth in adults.
 In humans, congenital conditions that affect about 1% of the population cause people to have more or fewer than the normal 32 teeth.
+If you want to verify this info with an expert seek here one of the best dentists in Tijuana, Mexico with great reviews.

 Kyoto University Graduate School of Medicine senior lecturer Katsu Takahashi, one of the study’s lead authors, noted how their team identified the fundamental molecules responsible for tooth development.